 Of course, the end result of this oversight was not only the arrests and darknet site closures from Operation Onymous, but Operation Shrouded Horizon -- which targeted the Darkode black marketplace.
 And the markets are still reeling.
 Though it's always hard to differentiate an exit scam (where the site just runs away with the money held in escrow) from security concerns, numerous markets (like Middle Earth Marketplace) recently went offline claiming they're trying to implement upgrades that will make their drug bazaars more secure.

-.
+But Mathewson is quick to make the obvious point that while these arrests primarily targeted child pornographers and drug dealers, the attacks targeted everybody.
 And the use of supposed objective academics as attackers, the lack of warrants, and the lack of institutional oversight by Carnegie Mellon's Institutional Review Board sets a disgusting precedent for the security community:

 "There’s an argument that this attack hurts all of the bad users of Tor so it’s a good thing,” said Mathewson.
 “But this was not a targeted attack going after criminals.
 This was broad.
 They were injecting their signals into as much hidden services traffic as they could without determining whether it was legal or illegal."
 "Civil liberties are under attack if law enforcement believes it can circumvent the rules of evidence by outsourcing police work to universities,” wrote Dingledine in a Tor blog post, which also questioned whether Carnegie Mellon had gotten approval from an institutional review board, a process that exists to ensure that academics don’t harm human research subjects."